roncterry/lab_env_tools/README.md

 For things like SUSECON sessions, because you can’t really know what the other sessions’ virtual networks are, it is suggested that you use a naming convention that includes your session ID (Example: **HO77572**).
 In the case where your session requires multiple networks, append the network number to the session ID separated by a **_** (Example: **HO77572_1** for the first network, **HO77572_2** for the second network, etc.).

-Note that there is a charater number lmit for the names of these bridge names (16 characters max?) so they should be abreveated of possible.
+Note that there is a character number limit for the names of these bridge names (16 characters max?) so they should be abbreviated of possible.

 ## Network Definition XML File

 The Libvirt virtual network definition XML file should be provided.

-If you wish to manually create these netowrks, example network definition XML files are provided in the Templates directory.
+If you wish to manually create these networks, example network definition XML files are provided in the Templates directory.

 If you use Virt-Manager to create the virtual networks, this XML file can be created from these virtual network using the following command: